 - “There are 187 open-end mutual funds and ETFs in the United States that practice sustainable investing, of which 141 are open-end funds and 46 are ETFs, as of mid-2017.”

 - “Many of them are relatively young, with 76 not having reached their three-year anniversaries.
 Thirty-five funds were launched in 2016 and another dozen in the first half of 2017.
 Overall, these funds cover 36 different Morningstar categories.”

 - He also noted that, “Although not a torrent by any means, investors continue to put money into sustainable funds.
 So far, this year, the group has experienced an estimated $2.9 billion in net flows, which is on pace to top the group’s $4.8 billion in net flows for all of 2016.”

 Meanwhile, the traditional sell-side research business model has undergone and continues to undergo significant change driven by, not the least of which, the Wall Street firms’ settlement with the New York Attorney General that affected the role of the sell-side analyst within investment banks in the U.S. and now the new European Securities and Markets Authority MiFID II regulation.

-Once the 2018 implementation deadline goes into effect, MiFID II is expected to not only impact financial institutions and sell-side research pricing, justification, and services in Europe but also to impact research firms in the U.S. against who they compete.
+Once the 2018 implementation deadline goes into effect, MiFID II is expected to not only impact financial institutions and sell-side research pricing, justification and services in Europe, but also to impact research firms in the U.S. who they compete against.